 Plenty of bright, indirect or filtered light is KEY to a happy Fiddle Leaf Fig. Common signs of not enough light include leggy growth where the stem length between leaves gets longer, stunted or slow growth, small new leaves, or drooping leaves that don't perk up when watered.
 Pale or yellowing leaves (when the cause isn't water or food), can also be a sign the light level's too low.

-When those light levels are simply far too low, Fiddle Leaf Figs will sometimes dramatically shed the unnecessary leaves that the light level is simply too low to support, and only hold on to the bare minimum, resulting in bare stems and only a handful of leaves.
+When those light levels are simply far too low, Fiddle Leaf Figs will sometimes droop or dramatically shed the unnecessary leaves that the light level is simply too low to support, and only hold on to the bare minimum, resulting in bare stems and only a handful of leaves (I have a fix for that at the end for you).

 Aim to give your Fiddle Leaf Fig at least 6 to 8 'good light' hours a day.
 If you have a light meter, find a spot with at least 500 foot candles in a pinch (although at lower light levels a grow light is a good idea to boost light levels part of the day), but ideally aim for an average of 800 foot candles for a good 8+ hours a day for a happy Fiddle Leaf Fig. That's just the average though.